 - 0.4% decrease in the Household Recycling Rate due to the impact of the COVID-19 pandemic; - 6.6% decrease in the waste arisings handled by Council due to the impact of the COVID-19 pandemic and restricting access to Recycling Centres to Borough residents only; - an increase of 4.4% in the amount of waste sent to landfill.
 As previously reported, more residents were working from home and residual waste treatment reprocessors were landfilling more due to lack of recycling markets for waste items like mattresses and carpets.

-RECOMMENDATION: that the report be noted.
+Proposed by Councillor Bennington Seconded by Alderman McGrath and agreed that that the report be noted.